cosmos72/schemesh/doc/lineedit/key.md

 ### lineedit key functions

-The following functions are predefined by library `(schemesh lineedit)` and can be passed as arguments to `(linectx-keytable-insert!)`.
+The following functions are predefined by library `(scheme2k lineedit)` and can be passed as arguments to `(linectx-keytable-insert!)`.

 Note: you need to pass the functions itself - not call it - thus the parentheses must be omitted.<br/>